 Are you planning a visit to the wonderful Danish capital of Copenhagen?
 Often cited as the happiest city in the world Copenhagen is famous for canals, a little mermaid and being home to one of the world’s top restaurants.

-You may have lots of questions about what there is to do in Copenhagen including how to get around the city, accommodation options, where to eat (and what to eat) as well as what to see when planning your Copenhagen itinerary.
+You may have many questions about the best things to do in Copenhagen, including how to get around the city, accommodation options, where to eat (and what to eat), and what to see when planning your Copenhagen itinerary.

 In this article, you will find the answers to all those questions as well as tips to make the most of your stay.